-(1) If an unauthorised payment has been executed using a lost or stolen payment instrument, the payer shall bear the risk, but not more than to the extent of the limit amount agreed on with the issuer of the payment instrument, and at most to the extent of the amount equalling 150 euros.
-The payer shall also bear the risk if the payment instrument has been used in another unauthorised manner or if the payer has not duly kept the personalised security features.

-- (2) The limit provided in subsection (1) of this section does not apply if the unauthorised payment involves fraud by the payer or if the payer, deliberately or due to gross negligence, violates: - 1) one or several of the obligations provided for in § 733 of this Act; - 2) one or several of the conditions for the issue and use of the payment instrument. - (3) A payer shall not bear the risk in accordance with subsection (1) of this section where damage is caused by the use of the payment instrument after giving a notice provided for in subsection 733(2) of this Act, except if the payer acts fraudulently. - (4) A payer shall not bear the risk specified in subsection (1) of this section if the payment service provider has not performed the obligation provided for in clause 73311 (1) 3) of this Act, except if the payer acts fraudulently.
+- (1) If an unauthorised payment has been executed using a lost or stolen payment instrument, the payer shall bear the risk, but no more than to the extent of the limit amount agreed on with the issuer of the payment instrument, and at most to the extent of the amount equalling 50 euros.
+The payer shall also bear the risk if the payment instrument has been used in another unauthorised manner.
+[RT I, 07.12.2017, 1 entry into force 13.01.2018] - (2) The limit provided in subsection (1) of this section does not apply if the unauthorised payment involves fraud by the payer or if the payer, deliberately or due to gross negligence, violates: - 1) one or several of the obligations provided for in § 733 of this Act; - 2) one or several of the conditions for the issue and use of the payment instrument.
+[RT I, 07.12.2017, 1 entry into force 13.01.2018] - (3) A payer shall not bear the risk in accordance with subsection (1) of this section where damage is caused by the use of the payment instrument after giving a notice provided for in subsection 733(2) of this Act, except if the payer acts fraudulently.